cvbrandoe/REDEN/README.md

 Frontini, F., Brando, C., Ganascia, J.G.
 (2015): Domain-adapted named-entity linker using linked data.
 In: Proceedings of the 1st Workshop on Natural Language Applications: completing the puzzle in conjunction with the 20th International Conference on Applications of Natural Language to Information Systems, Passau, Germany, June 17-19, http://ceur-ws.org/Vol-1386/named_entity.pdf

 Brando, C., Frontini, F., Ganascia, J.G.
 (2015): Disambiguation of named entities in cultural heritage texts using linked data sets (accepted).
-In: Proceedings of the First International Workshop on Semantic Web for Cultural Heritage in Conjunction with 19th East-European Conference on Advances in Databases and Information Systems
+In: Proceedings of the First International Workshop on Semantic Web for Cultural Heritage in Conjunction with 19th East-European Conference on Advances in Databases and Information Systems, Poitiers, France, New Trends in Databases and Information Systems, Springer, 539

 Related URLs: